Caring for your garden, nourishing the soil then harvesting and sharing fresh food is the ultimate nurturing of the soul.

 Here are a few of my home made remedies that I’ve used in the garden…

 One of my favourite home made remedies is a simple oil based spray.
-If any of my trees or shrubs show signs of scale or mealy bug I spray them with my own oil spray which smothers the sap suckers and suffocates them.
-(I know, it’s not nice !!)
+If any of my trees or shrubs show signs of scale, aphids or mealy bug, I spray them with my own oil spray which smothers the sap suckers.
+This is also a good spray to use as a preventative for citrus leaf miner.

 Home Made Garlic Spray for your Garden